vsnits/nophone/README.md

   Can you imagine a group of people which knew about you everythin'  <br>
   and, at the same time, you knew about them nothing?
 I certainly can't. <br>
   Now, let's be honest: the fight is lost; Look at the Sim, Operating System, GPS and more.. <br>
   Your data isn't belongs to you anymore.
-It's completely shared with those who share it with goverment. <br>
+It's completely shared with goverment. <br>
   You can't really know which things they know and which do not know, <br>
   You can't even expect what they can predict; It's all aginst criminals!